 Technology has changed the definition of ownership, delivering instant, disposable gratification.
 Increasingly, consumers want their products delivered in a way that matches their lifestyle and needs.

 Transforming the physical store.

-Physical stores are closing in their droves, but statistics like the above can be misleading.
+Physical stores are closing in droves, but statistics like the above can be misleading.
 The stores themselves aren’t necessarily disappearing—merely changing in nature.
-Where there may have been two dozen ‘mom and pop’ stores a generation ago, there might now be a single superstore capable of delivering a retail experience better aligned to the needs of the modern consumer.
+Where there may have been two dozen mom-and-pop stores a generation ago, there might now be a single superstore capable of delivering a retail experience better aligned to the needs of the modern consumer.

 Breaking down the silos between physical and digital.

-To deliver the seamless experiences consumers demand, retailers will be expected to go ‘phygital’.
+To deliver the frictionless experiences consumers demand, retailers will be expected to go ‘phygital’.
 That means demolishing the silos between ecommerce and traditional retail models, and better connecting with consumers across every interaction.

 To deliver rich, personalized experiences and enable consumer-centric growth, brands need cloud services integrated with social, mobile, and analytic capabilities.
 They need the power to deliver commerce at the speed of thought, and they need to simplify and optimize their businesses for sustainable, profitable growth.

 “Companies should focus on committing themselves to investing in digital technologies with built-in analytic capabilities that help them better understand their consumers and the operational problems they are trying to solve.
 Collecting data is just the first step.
 Data is only useful to the extent that it can be harnessed to generate insights.”

 Digital Technologies: Enabler and Disruptor